Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 Summary

-→ attachments are checked
+→ relevant attachments

-→ document is created in DATEV DMS
+→ DATEV document successfully created

 For more complex workflows, AI-powered search, or firm processes with review steps, Klarvos may be relevant as well.